 The principle is similar to the use of a dental retainer to realign crooked teeth.
-The contact lenses are only worn at night while sleeping and removed upon awaking.
-This procedure will provide clear vision during the day without the use of eyeglasses or contact lenses!
+The contact lenses are only worn at night while sleeping and removed upon waking.
+This procedure will provide a clear vision during the day without the use of eyeglasses or contact lenses!
 The retainer contact lenses are comfortable and simple to care for.

 Corneal Refractive Therapy is a safe and effective way to temporarily reduce nearsightedness in adults and children.
 It is approved by the FDA and has been utilized by eye doctors for many years.
 We are pleased to offer this technology to our patients.

 The main purpose of CRT is to eliminate the need for contact lenses or eyeglasses during waking hours.
 Many adults enjoy activities or work in conditions that are not suitable for wearing traditional contact lenses or eyeglasses.
 Sports enthusiasts who enjoy golfing, skiing, biking, or swimming are free to get back to doing what they love and not worry about the hassle of their glasses or contact lenses.
 People who work in dusty or dirty environments can be more comfortable throughout their day.
 Even people who suffer from dry eye, allergies, or other eye conditions can be relieved of the irritation of traditional contact lenses using Corneal Refractive Therapy.

 Additionally, CRT has several advantages over LASIK.
 Unlike laser surgery, CRT can be performed on patients of any age regardless of whether their prescription has stabilized or not.
 The process is also pain-free and results can be seen immediately the next morning.
 Lastly, and perhaps most importantly, CRT is reversible while laser surgery is not.